hakikz/bootstrap-4-carousel/README.md

 # Bootstrap 4 Carousel
 Free Carousel or Slider Based On Bootstrap 4

-- These are a fully responsive Carousels or Sliders.
+- These are fully responsive Carousels or Sliders.
 Based on Bootstrap 4 framework.
 Highly customizable and easy to use.

 - These carousels or sliders are fully made of [Bootstrap 4](https://getbootstrap.com/) and [Animate CSS](https://daneden.github.io/animate.css/)